As you age your sex life may wane, or not, but one thing’s for sure, being older doesn’t necessarily mean your sex life has to go stale.

 Getting one up on hormones

-Women, too, may suffer a loss of libido, due to ageing and hormonal changes, such as a lack of estrogen.
+Women, too, may suffer a loss of libido, due to ageing and hormonal changes, such as a lack of oestrogen.
 Again, dietary changes and variations on your exercise regimen can help, as can herbal or medicinal assistance.
-Always check with your GP first before deciding on a course of action to get back on that horse.
+Always check with your GP first before deciding on a course of action.

 Find ‘your thing’

 Unless you’re a yogi or in exceptional physical shape, you may not be able to contort yourself like you used to.
 So, start slow, then experiment with foreplay and different positions and find the one that works for you (or, hopefully, the ones!).

 For this generation, contraception may have been primarily used to prevent pregnancy, but along with an active sex life comes the very real prospect of sexually transmitted disease.
 So, if you’re ‘out and about’, it’s important to practise safe sex.

 Read more: Sex still important to seniors

 You won’t die

 Many older people fear that having sex may lead to a heart attack.
 Unless you have a history of heart problems, and if your health is generally good, you won’t die from having sex.
 In fact, having more sex can lessen your risk of heart failure.
 If you’re really worried, though, get some advice from your doctor.

 Get over it